2023 Best Journalism Schools in the New England Region

 On average, journalism graduates from Northeastern take out $24,159 in student loans while working on their degree.

-University of Massachusetts Amherst landed the #6 spot in the 2023 rankings for the best journalism programs.
-UMass Amherst is a fairly large public school located in the large suburb of Amherst.
+With a ranking of #6, University of Massachusetts Amherst did quite well on this year’s best schools for journalism students.
+UMass Amherst is a very large public school located in the large suburb of Amherst.

 While working on their degree, journalism majors at UMass Amherst accumulate an average of around $25,959 in student debt.

-University of Connecticut came in at #7 in this year’s edition of the Best Journalism Schools in the New England Region ranking.
+University of Connecticut ranked #7 on this year’s Best Journalism Schools in the New England Region list.
 UCONN is a fairly large public school located in the suburb of Storrs.

 While working on their degree, journalism majors at UCONN accumulate an average of around $22,250 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $457.

-Roger Williams University came in at #8 in this year’s edition of the Best Journalism Schools in the New England Region ranking.
+Roger Williams University did quite well in this year’s ranking of the best schools for journalism students.
+It came in at #8 on the list.
 RWU is a small private not-for-profit school located in the large suburb of Bristol.

 The average amount in student loans that journalism majors at Suffolk take out is $26,000.

-Keene State College came in at #10 in this year’s edition of the Best Journalism Schools in the New England Region ranking.
-Keene State is a small public school located in the town of Keene.
+Keene State College ranked #10 on this year’s Best Journalism Schools in the New England Region list.
+Keene State is a small public school located in the distant town of Keene.

 Explore the best journalism schools for a specific state in the New England region.